Managing a Day Program for People With Developmental Disabilities

 Staff Rest Breaks

-Generally, staff do not get breaks.
+Generally, staff does not get breaks.
 You work at least 6 hours with consumers, chasing them, breaking up fights, making sure they don't run into the street, teaching them various skills, making sure they don't wander away, and then when consumers go home, you're expected to do anywhere between 1 to 2 hours of paperwork: All without ever taking a break.

 It is my suggestion that at points during the day, staff are relieved, have a place where their consumers can go to be attended by relief staff, and have a place for staff to take a break that is well-removed from any work-related activity.
 Actually, this is the law, that workers are to get breaks in this manner.
 Just to let you know.